akurasy/Python-Flask-Reverse-IP/README.md

 requirements
 python3 installation

-goto the app.py and chnage the database configurations to your settings.
+goto the app.py and change the database configurations to your settings.

 build and run the dockerfile to deploy the application